otuozeAhmed/akkodis/README.rst

 - make - https://www.gnu.org/software/make/
 - Docker - https://www.docker.com/products/docker-desktop/
+- No third party library used - The Docker build will automatically install Python.

 This project requires **Docker 17.06+ CE**.
 The current Docker version used for this project is **Docker 20.10.22 CE**.